weavejester/cljfmt/README.md

 {foo [[:block 1]]}
 ```

-... the single arg `bar` on the same line as `foo` does not break the threshold
+The single arg `bar` on the same line as `foo` does not break the
-of `1` so we get inner indentation:
+threshold of `1` so we get inner indentation:

 ```clojure
 (foo bar                           (foo bar